Multi-Task Instruction Tuning via Data Scheduling for Low-Resource Arabic SpeechLLMs: Methodology

-To mitigate the challenges of task interference and label imbalance -- particularly the dominance of Modern Standard Arabic (MSA) over regional dialects (e.g., Gulf), we propose Aligner-Based Diverse Sampling (ADS) method, as presented in Algorithm \ref{alg:ads}.
-This method optimizes the ``information density'' of each training batch by sampling from a discretized latent space created by K-means clustering of aligner's output representation.
+\paragraph{C. Aligner-Based Diverse Sampling (ADS):} To mitigate task interference and label imbalance, particularly the dominance of MSA over regional dialects such as Gulf Arabic, we propose the ADS method, presented in Algorithm \ref{alg:ads}.
+The method promotes batch diversity by sampling from a discretized latent space obtained through K-means clustering of the aligner's output representations.

-\textbf{Latent Codebook Construction.} We first define a representation space using the hidden states of the linear aligner, $A_\phi$.
-Given that the aligner bridges the acoustic encoder and the LLM, its embeddings capture the specific phonetic-semantic features relevant for downstream reasoning.
+\textbf{Latent representation.} We first define a representation space using the hidden states of the linear aligner, $A_\phi$.
+Given that the aligner bridges the acoustic encoder and the LLM, its embeddings capture the specific phonetic-semantic features relevant for downstream semantic understanding.
 To minimize computational overhead, we perform clustering on a 3\% representative subset of the total corpus.
 For each sample $i$, we extract the aligner hidden states and apply max-pooling over the temporal dimension to obtain a fixed-size vector $h_i \in \mathbb{R}^d$.
 We then apply $K$-Means clustering to generate a global acoustic-semantic codebook $\mathcal{C}$ with $K=500$ centroids.

-\textbf{Batch Construction and Upsampling.} During the SFT phase, each ``effective batch'' $\mathcal{B}$ is constructed to satisfy three constraints: \begin{enumerate} [leftmargin=*,labelsep=0.4em] \item \textit{Task Proportionality:} The relative frequency of tasks in batch $\mathcal{B}$ follows the original distribution of the dataset to maintain stable convergence on high-volume tasks like ASR. \item \textit{Label Balancing:} For discriminative tasks (e.g., Emotion, Dialect), we upsample minority classes ($UpsampleMinor(.)$) such that all labels, $l$, within a task appear with prior frequency per batch. \item \textit{Acoustic Diversification:} Samples are selected using a Round-Robin traversal across the $K$ clusters within each task-label pair.
+\textbf{Batch construction and upsampling.} During the SFT phase, each ``effective batch'' $\mathcal{B}$ is constructed to satisfy three constraints: \begin{enumerate}[noitemsep,topsep=0pt,labelsep=.5em] \item \textit{Task proportionality:} The relative frequency of tasks in batch $\mathcal{B}$ follows the original distribution of the dataset to maintain stable convergence on high-volume tasks like ASR. \item \textit{Label balancing:} For discriminative tasks (e.g., Emotion, Dialect), we upsample minority classes ($UpsampleMinor(.)$) such that all labels, $l$, within a task appear with prior frequency per batch. \item \textit{Acoustic diversification:} Samples are selected using a Round-Robin traversal across the $K$ clusters within each task-label pair.
 This ensures that the model is exposed to a maximally diverse set of speakers and acoustic environments in every gradient update. \end{enumerate}